MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Dock management

 Dock management is the process of assigning loads to dock doors in a warehouse.
-In Dynamics 365 Supply Chain Management, you manage docks with the [driver check-in/check-out](/dynamics365/supply-chain/transportation/tasks/register-driver-check-check-out-appointment) functions.
+In Dynamics 365 Supply Chain Management, you manage docks by using the [driver check-in/check-out](/dynamics365/supply-chain/transportation/tasks/register-driver-check-check-out-appointment) functions.

 ### DUNS numbers